 range of rights, including civil and political rights.

-At the global level there are four global areas of responsibilities out of which the Protection Cluster in Mozambique has three: Child Protection (led by UNICEF), Gender Based Violence (led by UNFPA) and Housing, Land and Property (led by the Norwegian Refugee Council).

 Protection Cluster underlying rationale

 At sector level, protection cluster should make it possible to prevent and respond to human rights violations and meet the protection needs of affected populations in a coordinated and predictable manner.
 By collecting and sharing information on protection risks and needs, and applying an integrated approach to assessment, monitoring and analysis, protection clusters can identify protection priorities that should guide the development and implementation of sectoral strategies.
-At inter-agency level, the protection cluster is responsible of supporting the development of overarching multi-sector protection strategies in light of the 2013 IASC Statement on the Centrality of Protection emphasizing the protection clusters fundamental role in providing sound protection analysis, promoting protection and guiding decision-making as well as the priorities of a humanitarian response.
+At inter-agency level, the protection cluster is responsible of supporting the development of overarching multi-sector protection strategies in light of the 2016 IASC Policy on Protection in Humanitarian Action emphasizing the protection clusters fundamental role in providing sound protection analysis, promoting protection and guiding decision-making as well as the priorities of a humanitarian response.
 Equally valuable is the technical guidance and advice that they can provide the Humanitarian Country Team (HCT), for example when it mainstreams protection in programmes or implements IASC commitments on Accountability to Affected Populations (AAP).

 Specific Functions of the Protection Cluster:

+The Protection Cluster is responsible for the following functions and key deliverables

-To support effective coordination of protection activities responding to the identified key concerns in Mozambique, and strive to reduce duplication of humanitarian action;
+To support effective coordination of protection activities, and strive to avoid gaps and reduce duplication in the protection response

-To identify priority protection concerns;
+To identify priority protection concerns, risks and needs, priority populations, and priority locations for the protection response in country

-To ensure that regular protection assessments are carried out with a special focus on vulnerable populations and groups with special needs including women, girls, people with disability, and elderly;
+To ensure that regular protection assessments are carried out in areas of operations with a special focus on vulnerable populations and groups with special protection needs including but not limited to women, girls, people living with disability, and older persons

+Ensure regular protection briefing to humanitarian leadership and other clusters to ensure that protection analysis guides the collective humanitarian response

-To develop appropriate protection sensitive response strategies and plans of action clearly identifying roles and responsibilities and report on their implementation;
+To develop appropriate and budgeted protection response strategies and plans of action clearly identifying roles and responsibilities of protection actors, as well as promoting collective protection outcomes through contributions to protection by other clusters and stakeholders – including through integrated programming and services

+To monitor the implementation of the Cluster strategy and action plan

+To promote cluster standards and monitor the quality of protection programs and services

+To undertake capacity building and sensitization of stakeholders, both cluster and other humanitarian partners, as well as national and local authorities

-To undertake advocacy efforts to support preventive, remedial and reparatory actions by the relevant authorities in accordance with their obligations;
+To undertake collective advocacy efforts to support preventive, remedial and reparatory actions by the relevant stakeholders including the humanitarian leadership, national and local authorities in accordance with their obligations, as well as donors and the diplomatic community;

-To support resource mobilization initiatives for the Cluster and its Members; and
+To support coordinated resource mobilization initiatives for the Cluster and its operational partners in line with the Cluster strategic and emerging strategies

-To undertake capacity building and sensitization of stakeholders.
+To ensure accountability to affected populations and strong community engagement in protection programming

 Participation and Membership in the Mozambique Protection Cluster

-The Mozambique Protection Cluster is open to all UN agencies, international organizations and national and international NGOs involved in ensuring the protection of vulnerable population.
-In particular, the Protection Cluster will welcome the participation of local NGOs and local responders in line with Grand Bargain Commitments.
-The Protection Cluster will be guided by the 2007 Principles of Partnership, which include equality; transparency; result-oriented approach; responsibility; complementarity as foundations for the functioning of the cluster.
+The Mozambique Protection Cluster is open to all UN agencies, international organizations, and national and international NGOs involved in ensuring the protection of vulnerable population.
+In particular, the Protection Cluster welcomes the participation of local NGOs and local responders in line with Grand Bargain Commitments.
+The Protection Cluster will be guided by the Principles of Partnership – namely Equality, Transparency, Result-oriented approach, Responsibility, and Complementarity as foundations for the functioning of the cluster.
 The predictability of the humanitarian response and the effectiveness of coordination mechanisms depend on the continued engagement of the members of Protection Clusters.

 Representatives of national, regional and local authorities and other stakeholders, such as donors, can be invited to participate in the Protection Cluster meetings as agreed upon by members.